 In order to correct the $C_{n}$ for efficiency effects, one has to invoke a model assumption for the response of the detector.
 The detector response is assumed to follow a binomial probability distribution function.
 The probability distribution function of measured proton number $n_{p}$ and antiproton number $n_{\bar{p}}$ can be expressed as~\cite{Bzdak:2012ab,Luo:2014rea}: \begin{widetext}

-\end{widetext} where the $P({N_p},{N_{\bar p}})$ is the original joint probability distribution of number of proton ($N_p$) and antiproton ($N_{\bar p}$), and $\varepsilon _p$, $\varepsilon _{\bar p}$ are the efficiency of reconstructing the protons and antiprotons, respectively.
+\end{widetext} where the $P({N_p},{N_{\bar p}})$ is the original joint probability distribution of numbers of protons ($N_p$) and antiprotons ($N_{\bar p}$), and $\varepsilon _p$, $\varepsilon _{\bar p}$ are the efficiency of reconstructing the protons and antiprotons, respectively.
 In order to arrive at an expression for efficiency-corrected cumulants or moments, the bivariate factorial moments are first defined as: \begin{widetext}

 \end{widetext} The efficiency-corrected factorial moments are then given as: